cycomachead/thesis/contents/source-code.md

 &nbsp; <!-- disable the big T-->

-The code for all projects in this report is available in various reoisitories on Github.
+The code for all projects in this report is available in various repositories on Github.

 * [cycomachead/lambda][] contains the main Rails web application.
 * [cycomachead/lambda-evaluator][] contains the JavaScript source that talks to Snap<em>!</em>.